shearwavesplitter/MFASTR/ReadMe.md

 install_github("shearwavesplitter/MFASTR")
 ```

-To source the MFASTR functions
+To source the MFASTR functions (you must do this everytime you begin a new session)
 ```r
 library(MFASTR)
 ```